Our contact form

 All of our vintage cassette tape grab bags are now solely on our Etsy page!
 We tried to manage both, but since our stock changes near-daily on Etsy we needed to more closely manage available inventory.
 If you're using store credit or gift certificates, though, you can include tape grab bags alongside items on the site.

-If you like what we do and want to see it keep going (but don't want to own more stuff), you can send us funds via Venmo (@antiquatedfuture) or PayPal (antiquatedfuture@gmail.com), or you can send a check to the address at the top of the page.
-These funds help support the Free Zine Care Package project we've been doing since 2020—each year sending hundreds of zines to folks who are struggling—and the various fundraisers for organizations, as well as artists (and their animals) going through expensive medical care, that we assist with each year.
+If you like what we do and want to see it keep going (but don't want to own more stuff), you can send us funds via Venmo (@antiquatedfuture) or PayPal (antiquatedfuture[at]gmail[dot]com), or you can send a check to the address at the top of the page.